-Discover Kalispell attended the Pacific Northwest Connect tradeshow in December and met with 17 planners specifically from that region.
+Discover Kalispell attended the Pacific Northwest Connect tradeshow in 2017 and met with 17 planners specifically from that region.
 It was great exposure for Kalispell and the information was very well received.
 Rates, flight availability and activities were high on their priority list and we have all of that to offer here.

-Discover Kalispell will continue to partner with MOTBD and Glacier Country on IMEX (Incentive, Meetings and Event Expo's) in Las Vegas.
-Since Montana as a whole doesn't have a large presence at the meeting and convention shows a partnering with the state, regions and CVB's make it viable to highlight Montana as a meeting destination.
+Discover Kalispell will continue to partner with MOTBD and Glacier Country to attend IMEX (Incentive, Meetings and Event Expo's) in Las Vegas.
+Since Montana as a whole doesn't have a large presence at the meeting and convention shows, the partnership between the state, regions and CVB's make it viable to highlight Montana as a meeting destination.